 Who has priority at sea is determined by who has the most manoeuvrability.
 Sea crafts with more manoeuvrability are expected to give way to those with less.
 As such, stand-up paddle boarders have priority over fast, motorised boats like speedboats and must give way to sea vessels like sailboats or tugboats as these boats can’t move as swiftly as you can.

-In the UK, you need a license to travel on inland waterways.
-You can buy a permit as part of a British Canoe Union (BCU) membership, or from one of the three organisations that manage British waterways.
+In the UK, you need a licence to travel on inland waterways.
+You can buy a licence as part of British Canoeing membership, or from one of the three organisations that manage British waterways.

 In addition to following the above rules, you also need to use common sense when stand-up paddle boarding.
-Never head out in rough stormy conditions and always check the weather before hitting the water.
+Never paddle without a leash, always check the weather before hitting the water.
 As you practice your techniques, make sure to stay close to shore, so you never end up out of your depth (water or skill level wise).
-Following the rules and making good decisions is the perfect equation for a fun-filled day on your stand-up paddle board.
+Visit Go Paddling for the latest safety advice and guidance on paddling safely.